ChatGPT Recommended on ChatGPT for ACM LaTex Formatting

 Your ACM paper is accepted.
 Now you need to go from the single-column manuscript review format to the final camera-ready version, complete the rights form, insert the rights management commands, format the CCS concepts, fix the bibliography, and upload to TAPS - ACM's automated production system that validates your LaTeX before generating the final published version.

 72-hour standard delivery.
 TAPS validated.
 Overleaf tested.
+Same-day fixes if TAPS rejects.

 The ACM Template Formats We Work With